Photo: Night view of the Changdeokgung Palace Huwon

 Buyongji is the most beautiful and tranquil area inside Changdeokgung Palace and is one of the finest examples of landscapes designed during the Joseon era.
 The kings would take leisure walks around the small pond located in the backyard of the palace called Buyongji.
 The striking building jutting out over the pond is the Buyongjeong Pavilion.
 The area is surrounded by trees that are hundreds of years old.
 Next to the pond is Yeonghwadang, the venue for gwageo exams (the highest-level state examination to recruit ranking officials) during the Joseon Dynasty.

 Yeongyeongdang is a wooden building built in the same style as the houses of the noblemen during the Joseon Dynasty.
 The building was built in the 19th century and had been used as a venue for ceremonies and performances by the best performers of that era.
-During your moonlit journey, Yeongyeongdang will serve as the venue for an array of traditional Korean performances, including pansori (traditional Korean opera), a style of music that has been honored by UNESCO as an official Intangible Cultural Heritage of Humanity.
+During your moonlit journey, Yeongyeongdang will serve as the venue for an array of gukak (traditional Korean music) performances.
 The building's expansive yard and temporary stage are complete with plenty of seating for the audience.
-Korean tea and traditional snacks are served as well.
+Korean tea and snacks are served as well.

 After the performance, visitors will be led into the forest of Changdeokgung Palace, which for centuries its access was restricted for the common people and reserved exclusively for the use of the royal family.
 Now open to the public, guides dressed in hanbok (traditional Korean clothing) lead visitors through the trees using the light of the cheongsachorong (traditional lanterns).
 Guided by the delicate glow of this traditional lantern and the gentle light of the full moon, visitors are guaranteed a unique and unforgettable evening.